emilk/field_interpolation/README.md

 ## Gui
 * Use 1D to verify iso-surface positioning is perfect
-* Split back-projected error into model and data conditions.
+* Split back-projected error into model and data constraints.
 * Add several saved configs for distance field tab
 * Show several iso-curves for different iso values.